gecio/gecio.github.io/docs/_imke/k8sapplications/externaldnsanddesignate/index.en.md

 ## Configure your domain to use Designate

-Delegate your domains from your DNS provider to our following DNS name servers so that Designate can control the DNS resources of your domain
+Delegate your domains from your DNS provider to our following DNS name servers so that Designate can control the DNS resources of your domain.

 ```bash
 dns1.ddns.innovo.cloud